philmayes/hypercube-viewer/README.md

 ## How is the hypercube rotated?

 In the real world, we think of rotation as about an axis.
 A square on your screen being rotated clockwise is though of as rotating around the z-axis that projects perpendicularly from the screen, but what is actually changing are the x- and y-coordinates of the 4 corners.
-Similarly, rotation around the x-axis is donw by rotating the y-z plane.
+Similarly, rotation around the x-axis is done by rotating the y-z plane.
 For a higher dimension D, the only rotations visible on the screen (the x-y surface) are rotations in the x-D plane and the y-D plane.
 Hypercube-viewer allows the user to rotate in both directions around these higher planes.

 ## Available controls